 This is the style of boot I use because it allows me to handle any condition at the resort, but I can dive into the backcountry when I want.
-Hybrid boots are a little more flexible and lightweight than alpine boots, but they are not quite as specific as backcountry options.
+Hybrid boots are a little more flexible and lightweight than alpine boots, but they are not as specific as backcountry options.

 Your ski boot’s flexibility is another important consideration.
-Flexibility is usually described in a number and the lower the number, the more flexible the boot.
+Flexibility is usually described in a number, and the lower the number, the more flexible the boot.
 This number can be a personal preference, but it typically dictates how well the boot can perform under demanding conditions.

-A stiff flex is anything over 110.
+Stiff flex is anything over 110.
 That is the best for advanced and expert skiers.
-This stiffness has a direct relationship to responsiveness and performance, making it desirable for any skier who likes to go down the mountain aggressively without sacrificing control.
+This stiffness directly relates to responsiveness and performance, making it desirable for any skier who likes to go down the mountain aggressively without sacrificing control.

 Ski boot sizes can be a little bit difficult to figure out at first.
 The measurements needed for your ski boot size are both the length and width of your foot at the widest point.

 These sizes can vary by brand and model, which is why you should always try on boots before purchase.
-Boots that don’t fit correctly can present many different problems, ranging from comfort to performance, and it’s imperative to get things right so you don’t suffer on the slopes.
+Boots that don’t fit correctly can present many different problems, ranging from comfort to performance, and it’s imperative to get things right, so you don’t suffer on the slopes.

-Custom moldable liners are very popular these days (I just got a new set of custom moldable liners myself) and they use a boot heater or oven to custom mold the foam lining material to the shape of your foot.
+Custom moldable liners are very popular these days (I just got a new set of custom moldable liners myself), and they use a boot heater or oven to custom mold the foam lining material to the shape of your foot.

 Non-moldable liners are basic liners that do not have any custom fit.
-These can suffice for beginner skier, but they don’t work for each foot shape.
+These can suffice for beginner skiers, but they don’t work for each foot shape.
 They do tend to be the cheapest option, which can be appealing.

 Always pay attention to any additional features your boots might have.
 Some models come with a changeable buckle or connection that allows for more flexibility.
 Those are good features to have if you plan on doing any hike-to or backcountry skiing.